ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 	This demo only presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
 </info-box>

-## Related features

-CKEditor 5 supports a wider range of paste features, including:
-* {@link features/paste-from-google-docs Paste from Google Docs} &ndash; Paste content from Google Docs, maintaining the original formatting and structure.
-* {@link features/paste-plain-text Paste plain text} &ndash; Paste text without formatting that will inherit the style of the content it was pasted into.
-* {@link features/import-word Import from Word} &ndash; Convert Word files directly into HTML content.
-You can read more about the differences between paste from Word and import from Word in the {@link features/features-comparison dedicated comparison guide}.
+## Additional feature information

+Thanks to the paste from Word feature, you can copy and paste a Microsoft Word document into CKEditor 5 and retain basic text styling, heading levels, links, lists, tables, and images.

+When the plugin is enabled, it automatically detects Word content and transforms its structure and formatting to clean HTML which is then transformed into semantic content by the editor.

+The {@link module:paste-from-office/pastefromoffice~PasteFromOffice} plugin also allows you to paste content from Google Docs.
+See the {@link features/paste-from-google-docs pasting content from Google Docs guide} to learn more.

 ## Automatic content filtering

 With CKEditor 5 you do not need to worry about pasting messy content from Microsoft Word (or any other possible sources).
-Thanks to the CKEditor 5 {@link framework/index custom data model}, only content which is specifically handled by the loaded rich-text editor features will be preserved.
+Thanks to the CKEditor 5 {@link framework/index custom data model}, only content that is specifically handled by the loaded rich-text editor features will be preserved.

 This means that if you did not enable, for instance, {@link features/font font family and font size} features, this sort of formatting will be automatically stripped off when you paste content from Microsoft Word and other sources (e.g. other websites).

 ## Installation

 <info-box info>
-	This feature is enabled by default in all official builds.
+	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.
 The installation instructions are for developers interested in building their own custom rich-text editor.
 </info-box>

 To add this feature to your rich-text editor, install the [`@ckeditor/ckeditor5-paste-from-office`](https://www.npmjs.com/package/@ckeditor/ckeditor5-paste-from-office) package: